indigos33k3r/GyroCam2/README.md

 NOTE: You can adjust the resting servo angle from the sketch.

+TODO:
-TODO: Adding pots for servo calibration.
+Add pots for servo calibration.
+Add magnetometer for yaw (3D)